 Business process integration provides distributors with visibility into their customers’ operations, which in turn helps them to also better serve those customers.
 Integrating the customers’ demand for material with the ability to fulfill the order is not difficult with today’s cloud-based software platforms.
 By linking the customers’ material inventory management and replenishment to the order process, a distributor can become the preferred supplier.

 For example, the Internet of Things has provided opportunities for distributors to tie themselves to the success of their customers’ production lines; they can track maintenance needs remotely and replace a part before it fails.

 We work closely with distributors who sell products to service contractors.
 They use our cloud-based mobile software to track inventory consumption on the contractors’ fleet of trucks.
 The automated replenishment feature gives distributors visibility and allows them to provide a much deeper level of service.
 This helps the service contractors avoid stock-outs, which can cause their technicians to stop a job to go buy the required material.
 Ultimately, automated inventory replenishment keeps the technician on the job servicing their customers and making more money for the service contractor.

 Integrating your processes with your customers’ is a great way to strengthen your position against Amazon Business and other competitors.
 Distributors should provide these advanced capabilities before they become, like e-commerce, just another requirement for doing business.
 Those who don’t will find Amazon and other competitors tough to beat.

 About the Author: Vince Sheeran is CEO of MarginPoint, which partners with distributors to provide mobile inventory management solutions to HVACR, electrical, plumbing, facilities management service contractors.
 He has more than 30 years of experience in the software and business services industries, including senior leadership positions at Epicor.
-Reach Sheeran at email@example.com or visit marginpoint.com.
+Reach Sheeran at firstname.lastname@example.org or visit new.marginpoint.com.